Canon 750D vs Nikon D5100

 It is notable that the 750D offers wifi support, while the D5100 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the 750D and the D5100 have been discontinued, but can regularly be found used on eBay.
+Both the 750D and the D5100 have been discontinued, but can regularly be found used on ebay.
 The D5100 was replaced by the Nikon D5200, while the 750D was followed by the Canon 800D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 750D and D5100 can be found, respectively, in the Canon 750D Manual (free pdf) or the online Nikon D5100 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 750D and the Nikon D5100?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.